Itinerary

 Best Time for This Itinerary

 Avoid July and August at all costs.
-The heat in Seville and Granada regularly exceeds 40°C, making walking almost impossible.
+The heat in Sevilla and Granada regularly exceeds 40°C, making walking almost impossible.
 The best times are May-June and September-October.
-In May, you will catch the orange blossom scent in Seville.
+In May, you will catch the orange blossom scent in Sevilla.
 In late September, the sea in Cabo de Gata is at its warmest, and the student crowds are returning to Granada, ensuring the bars are active.

 Practical Planning